microsoft/ztlabguide/README.md

 ## Lab Guide Map

-A visual represenation of the lab and deployment order located at https://aka.ms/ztlabguidemap
+A visual represenation of the lab and deployment order is located at https://aka.ms/ztlabguidemap

 ## Lab Guide